ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 **e) Interpretation**

 The dataset shows four IAM users generating CloudTrail events, the first two (`bstoll`,`btun`) look like human users, `splunk_access` is likely a service account, and `web_admin` suggests a privileged/shared admin account.
 A SOC analyst often relies on user-profiling and behavioural features to distinguish normal from suspicious activity, so these four IAM users would each get their own behavioural baseline before deciding whether their actions look risky (Akinrolabu et al. 2018).

----

-**f) Cross-reference and reflection**

 These four users become pivots for later questions, such as S3 bucket ACL changes or object uploads.
 A SOC would restrict searches to these identities to reduce noise and spot malicious actions faster.

 ### Q2 – Field to alert that AWS API activity occured without MFA